drl2/ezd6-fvtt/README.md

 - There were several (potentially conflicting) requests for more sub-types for Equipment; compromised by adding "Magic" and "Other" types as catch-alls for what doesn't quite fit elsewhere
 - Added a button to replenish a Hero Die by spending 5 Karma
 - Added a system option (Game Settings -> Configure Settings -> EZD6) to show Karma changes in chat.
 Turned off ("Never") by default.
+- Added a system option to show 'to hit' on player chharacter sheet like on monster sheet.
+Off by default - this is mainly for RRs who want to customize the rules
+- Added magic resistance roller to character & monster sheets.
+Magic resistance dice can be specified on the monster sheet, and a system option is avaliable to make the # of dice editable for player characters.
+- Added plus/minus icons for single-click increment/decrement of strikes
 - todo: min/full-size character sheet

 ### [1.0.1] - 2022-09-15